ClapeyronThermo/Clapeyron.jl/docs/src/faq.md

 ## Why are the default caloric properties so bad?

-By Default, almost all models use `BasicIdeal` for their ideal model.
+By default, almost all models use `BasicIdeal` for their ideal model.
 This model assumes an isobaric heat capacity of `Cp = 2.5R` (the theoretical value for a monoatomic gas).
 If an user is only looking to calculate pressure‑dependent properties (equilibria, saturation, critical points, etc), the `BasicIdeal` model will not ask for additional parameters.
 Note that `SingleFluid` models (and by extension, `MultiFluid` models) have a reference ideal model included.